-To talk to the Department about housing options or bond assistance, go to their
+To talk to the Department about housing options or bond assistance, go to their website and click on "contact us" to find the contacts

 E: generalenguiries@housing.wa.gov.au

 W: www.housing.wa.gov.au

 Tenancy WA

 Tenancy WA helps people who rent their home to resolve their tenancy problems.
 If you have a Centrelink card legal advice is free or \$40 if you don't have one.
 There is lots of fact sheets on their website which might answer your questions.